Luis-De-Pombo/MixedMessages.js/README.md

-# Mixed Messages
+# MixedMessages.js
-Mixed Messages is a random message generator (a terminal app) built using Node.js.
+MixedMessages.js is a terminal app that generates random messages using the Node runtime environment.